TENET-RCCPII/rccpii-2018/pages/impact.md

 ## Activities

 The RCCPII Capacity Development Initiative hosted 47 activities in 15 months.
-The programme included 21 online and 25 in-person activities and reached 775 individuals with many participating in more than one activity.
-A total of 1,180 participants took part in the programme.
+The programme included 21 online and 25 in-person activities and reached 775 individuals.
+Since several participants joined more than one activity a total of 1,180 participants took part across the full programme.

 The map below shows the spread of activities across South Africa.
 ![Map showing RCCPPII activities]({{ site.url }}{{ site.baseurl }}/images/activities_map.png)